+Strength

-Strength Weakness a) The NSP-NCD consolidates all programs on prevention of NCD in one document. a) b) Lack of indicators and evaluation criteria.
-No specific target for each strategy b) The unification of "whole-of- government" and multi-sectoral involvement of other agencies on prevention of NCD. c) outlined.
-No specific measurable achievements in each strategy. c) Provides the overall framework on strategies to prevent NCDs in Malaysia.
-Opportunity Threat a) Development of public-private partnerships. a) b) Lack of support from other agencies.
-Political change may affect the direction b) Document recognised worldwide and set as an example by WHO. of the overall agenda. c) Provided the mandate to implement policies and programs relating to prevention and control of NCDs.
+- The NSP-NCD consolidates all programs on the prevention of NCDs in one document. - b) The unification of "whole-ofgovernment" and multi-sectoral involvement of other agencies on the prevention of NCDs. - Provides the overall framework on strategies to prevent NCDs in Malaysia.

+Weakness

+- a) Lack of indicators and evaluation criteria. - b) No specific target for each strategy outlined. - No specific measurable achievements in each strategy.

+Opportunity

+- a) Development of public-private partnerships. - b) Document recognised worldwide and set as an example by WHO. - Provided the mandate to implement policies and programs relating to prevention and control of NCDs.

+Threat

+- a) Lack of support from other agencies. - b) Political change may affect the direction of the overall agenda.